react-native-community/discussions-and-proposals/proposals/0000-Configure-NSURLSession.md

 @end
 ```

 This is more light weight, but it relies on setting a static variable inside of `RCTHTTPRequestHandler.m`, thus potentially being shared amongst different instances.
-The programmer also needs to know where in `AppDelegate` to set the configuration provider block.
+The programmer also needs to know where in the application life cycle to set the configuration provider block.

 ## Adoption strategy